cetz-package/cetz/README.md

 Otherwise download and install a matching package from the [ImageMagick](https://imagemagick.org/script/download.php) website.

 ## Projects using CeTZ
-- [circuitypst](https://github.com/fenjalien/circuitypst) A port of [circuitikz](https://github.com/circuitikz/circuitikz) to Typst
+- [circuitypst](https://github.com/fenjalien/circuitypst) A port of [circuitikz](https://github.com/circuitikz/circuitikz) to Typst.
+- [conchord](https://github.com/sitandr/conchord) Package for writing lyrics with chords that generates fretboard diagrams using CeTZ.
-- [typst-chords](https://github.com/ljgago/typst-chords) A library to write song lyrics with chord diagrams in Typst
+- [typst-chords](https://github.com/ljgago/typst-chords) A library to write song lyrics with chord diagrams in Typst.